You can sell resources that are hosted outside of TPT through a third party site in the following cases:

-If you're unsure of the best way to go about this, we always advice checking out the Seller Forums.
-We're lucky to have a thriving community of active and engaged Sellers in our Forums, offering best practices and feedback to new Sellers every day.
+If you're unsure of the best way to go about this, we always advice checking out the Seller's Forum.
+We're lucky to have a thriving community of active and engaged Sellers in our Forum, offering best practices and feedback to new Sellers every day.

-You can find the Forums by logging in to your account and click on the link below:
+You can find the Forum by logging in to your account and click on the link below:

 As long as you keep your audio/video streams private and up-to-date, you can use YouTube or other streaming audio/video sites for your third-party downloads.
 Keep in mind that TPT’ers should not be required to pay to access audio/video that is broken or publicly available.